aniketbiswas2017/angular-ngrx/README.md

 - My name is in the footer along with my linkedIn account and gmail link, to prove that I have also completely read these directions.

-- I have also made use of route parameters to see each products details along with a Page not found component for 404 error.
+- I have also made use of route parameters to see each products details along with a Page Not Found component for 404 error or any unknown errors.

 - I have made use of [Angular Material](https://material.angular.io/), which is a popular Angular User Interface (UI) component library and [Angulart Flex Layout](https://github.com/angular/flex-layout) which is a a stand-alone library developed by the Angular team for designing responsive layouts.